swiftlang/swift-docc/README.md

 If you want to learn how to write and format your documentation please refer to [Formatting Your Documentation Content](https://www.swift.org/documentation/docc/formatting-your-documentation-content).
 For publishing go to [Distributing Documentation to Other Developers](https://www.swift.org/documentation/docc/distributing-documentation-to-other-developers).

+To learn more about how Swift-DocC works internally please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Versioning